 Our businesses strive to minimize the impact of transportation.
 We do this not only to reduce cost, but also to enhance logistics, mode of transport and vehicle efficiencies.
-All of these considerations can impact the efficiency of transport services and affect the air emissions and energy needs for these services.
+All of these considerations can impact transport services and affect the resulting air emissions and energy needs.